patrick-tssn/LM-Research-Hub/README.md

 # LLM4Academic

-LLM4Academic is a repository for everything I would like to know about large language models (LLMs).
+LLM4Academic is a repository for everything I want to know about large language models (LLMs).
 There are two parts in this repository: (1) Theory: reading list, survey, curated sources; (2) Practice: insightful experiment, demo, framework.

-> *"Talk is cheap, show me the code."*
+> *"**In theory, theory and practice are the same.
+In practice, they are not**."*

 **Table of Contents**